eslamalii/eslamalii/README.md

-- 👋 Hi, I’m Eslam Ali a passionate self-taught Android Developer from Egypt.
+- 👋 Hi, I’m Eslam Ali a passionate self-taught Full Stack MERN (React) from Egypt.

-- 👀 I’m interested in Mobile apps development
+- 👀 I’m interested in React Web Development

-- 🌱 I’m currently learning Flutter

 <!---
 eslamalii/eslamalii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.